chanhee-luke/teach/src/teach/modeling/ET_rl/README.md

 rm et_checkpoints.zip
 ```

-Perform ET preprocessing (this extracts image features and does some processing of EDH jsons) (Skip this)
+Perform ET preprocessing (this extracts image features and does some processing of EDH jsons) (Do this, takes 2 hours.
+You can do it on the other directory ET directory)
 ```buildoutcfg
 python -m alfred.data.create_lmdb \
     with args.visual_checkpoint=$ET_LOGS/pretrained/fasterrcnn_model.pth \